 The English Editions of the Documents of Vatican II

 The Second Vatican Council took place well before the era in which the Vatican Press began to issue translations of Church documents in all major languages.
 For this reason, the publication of the Council documents in various languages depended on independent projects undertaken by publishers in the various countries around the world.
-I am indebted to David A. Peterman, Ph.D for information leading to a more complete enumeration of the English editions than I provided in the first version of this blog entry.
+I am indebted to David A. Peterman, Ph.D and Fr.
+Dominic Garner, MFVA (associated with EWTN), for information leading to a more complete enumeration of the English editions than I provided in the first version of this blog entry.

 The two most well-known English editions of the Documents of Vatican II were put together by Walter M. Abbott, SJ and Austin P. Flannery, OP.
 The first—which I read as soon as it was published immediately following the Council in 1966—was prepared under the general editorship of Fr.
 Abbott.
 It contains an extensive introductory note by the translation editor, Msgr.
 Joseph Gallagher, which acknowledges a debt to the NCWC translations.
 Though now also out of print, this was the most widely circulated editon of the conciliar documents in English for many years.
 The introduction to the volume was written by Lawrence Cardinal Shehan, Archbishop of Baltimore, but it also includes a brief introductory essay by Bishop Reuben H. Mueller, President of the National Council of the Churches of Christ in the USA, entitled “An Adventure in Ecumenical Cooperation”.
 Each document is prefaced and followed by comments from one scholar or another—priest or lay, Catholic or non-Catholic—except that the majority of the introductions are by Jesuits.
 The documents were presented in a kind of logical order, beginning with the Dogmatic Constitution on the Church, and ending with the Declaration on Religious Freedom.
 The edition was published by the Jesuit-run America Press.